cyberbiont/vscode-open-in-typora/README.md

 ## Credits

-[alexzshl](https://github.com/alexzshl) - for context menu commands and status bar.
+[alexzshl](https://github.com/alexzshl) - for context menu commands and status bar and configuration options.
+[fbarda](https://github.com/fbarda) - for the guide on adding Typora executable to PATH